 listed on London Stock Exchange & NYSE Euronext

 In October 2008, as part of the government bailout, the British government took a 43.4% stake in Lloyds.
-The government began the process of returning Lloyds to the private sector in September 2013 which was completed in May 2017.
+The process of returning Lloyds to the private sector began in September 2013 and was completed in May 2017.
 The bank's current share holder structure can be accessed here.

 Related Dodgy Deals